top of page

 1.4 Adopt postpartum toolkit with mental health resources and other supports for new parents.

-1.5 Assess and expand the availability of information and referral websites/access lines to make navigation of existing mental health services easier for the public.
+1.5 Maintain information and referral websites/access lines to make navigation of existing mental health services easier for the public.

-1.6 Expand and build upon parent education & support for parents of children of any age.
+1.6 Prioritize and communicate about parent education and support for parents of children of any age, and explore opportunities to fund consistent, accessible local parent education.

-1.7 Expand and strengthen the Services Affirming Family Empowerment (SAFE) program to ensure access and an active program presence in all key geographic regions of the County and for children of any age.
+1.7 Strengthen the Services Affirming Family Empowerment (SAFE) program to ensure access and an active program presence in all key geographic regions of the County and for children of any age.

 Flickr_Cia de Foto.jpg